-NOW THEREFORE, the District, having exercised its discretion to set Mrs. Pampinella's terms and conditions of employment, and having expressed its willingness to codify them pursuant to the caveats set forth above, establishes the terms and conditions of employment of Mrs. Pampinella in her position as Purchasing Agent as follows:
+NOW THEREFORE, the District, having exercised its discretion to set Mrs. Pampinella's terms and conditions of employment, and having expressed its willingness to codify them pursuant to the caveats set forth above, establishes the terms and conditions of employment of Mrs. Pampinella in her position as District Purchasing Agent as follows:

-Effective Date.
-This Memorandum will be effective from July 1, 2017 through June 30, 2018.
+1. Effective Date.
+This Memorandum shall be effective as of July 1, 2018 and, unless otherwise modified or Mrs. Pampinella's probationary appointment is terminated pursuant to Law, it shall be effective through June 30, 2019.
+The terms and conditions described in this Memorandum are subject to change at any time by the District at its sole discretion.
+This Memorandum shall not be interpreted as creating or constituting a contract or binding agreement of any type.
+Mrs. Pampinella' employment is and will be covered by New York Civil Service Law and applicable Civil Service rules and regulations and nothing contained in the Memorandum is intended to create, or will be construed as creating, a contract for employment for any specific term.
+Nothing contained in the Memorandum will be deemed to in any way restrict or encumber the District's rights to: a) terminate Mrs. Pampinella's employment during her probationary period or, if she successfully completes her probationary period, to either discipline and/or discharge her subject to provisions of Civil Service Law §75; or b) lay off Mrs. Pampinella and/or to reorganize District administration.

-2. Salary.
-The minimum annual salary to be paid to Mrs. Pampinella from July 1, 2017 through June 30, 2018, for her service as District Purchasing Agent, will be \$67,299, payable in the same manner as its other District administrative employees.

-3. Work Year/Hours/Holidays.
+- 2. Salary.
+The minimum annual salary to be paid to Mrs. Pampinella thru June 30, 2019 for her service as District Purchasing Agent shall be \$71,913 annually, payable in the same manner as its other District administrative employees.
+Mrs. Pampinella will be paid according to the CSEA post salary schedule as Purchasing Agent (Step 6).
+Upon retirement of Asst.
+Superintendent's secretary, Mrs. Pampinella will receive \$3,000 confidential stipend. - 3.
+Work Year/Hours/Holidays.
 Mrs. Pampinella will work the hours necessary to complete her assigned tasks, with no maximum number of hours per week and a regular minimum work week of 35 hours, excluding a daily one hour lunch break.
-The work year will be 12 months

-(July 1-June 30), including the same summer hours as worked by the clericals.
+The work year shall be 12 months (July 1-June 30), including the same summer hours as worked by the clericals.
 Mrs. Pampinella will be entitled to the same holidays and recess days as those of the 12 month clerical workers represented by the CSEA.
-Mrs. Pampinella will be responsible for working during all other holiday and recess periods.
+Mrs. Pampinella will be responsible for working during all other holiday and recess periods. - 4.
+Duties.

-4. Duties.
 Mrs. Pampinella will be responsible for all the duties of the District Purchasing Agent as set forth in attached job description.
-In addition, she will assist the Assistant Superintendent for Business and Finance in the procurement and purchasing functions of the District and will perform other duties which may be lawfully assigned by the Superintendent of Schools and/or the Assistant Superintendent for Business and Finance.
+In addition, she shall assist the Assistant Superintendent for Business and Finance in the procurement and purchasing functions of the District and will perform other duties which may be lawfully assigned by the Superintendent of Schools and/or the Assistant Superintendent for Business.